What Is a Salesforce Admin?

 A Salesforce Administrator solves business problems by customizing the Salesforce Platform.
 They build, configure, and automate technology solutions to deliver business value.
-Salesforce Administrators work with stakeholders to define requirements and to customize the platform.
-To put it simply: they enable users to get the most out of Salesforce.
+Salesforce Administrators work with stakeholders to define system requirements and customize the platform.
+To put it simply, they enable users to get the most out of Salesforce technology.

 - Maintain the platform

 - Make it as easy as possible for users of any technical level to use Salesforce

 - Stay updated on the platform’s new tools, capabilities, and updates

 Think of Salesforce Administrators as your trusted advisors on all things Salesforce.
 They are a vital bridge between business and technology.